 Here, we have cool grayish-brown doors, white trim and wainscoting, and beautiful wood flooring that has both warm and cool qualities to it.
 Kilim Beige adds an extra layer of warmth that balances the whole space.

-Here’s our one and only example of Kilim Beige as exterior paint.
-Notice how neutral it looks, allowing the warm stonework and black trim to stand out.
+Here’s an example of the exterior use of Kilim Beige.
+Notice how neutral it looks, allowing the warm stonework and black trim (SW Black Bean) to stand out.

 Time and again, blue proves to be a great pairing to Kilim Beige.
 This cozy bedroom dances a delicate dance between warm and cool.
 And the contrast with the white trim molding is great.
 Not too much, not too little.

 There you have it!
 Kilim Beige, with all its rich, bold personality, is shown in real-life examples, each one unique.
 What do you think?
-Would this shade work well in your own home?
+Could this be the perfect paint color for your own home?

 Pin this post for later!
 And if you decide to use this color, leave a comment (or better yet, a photo) on the pin!
 That helps others know whether they want to try Kilim Beige, too!